Judge Doom: Role in graphic novel

 Judge Doom appears in the graphic novel Roger Rabbit: The Resurrection of Doom, which takes place after the film and establishes his origin.

-In the graphic novel, Roger and Jessica Rabbit watch a documentary which explains that Doom was originally a toon named Baron Von Rotten who took up the role of playing the antagonist in movies until suffering a concussion in an accident, from which he awakened believing he was a real villain.
-Von Rotten thus began his criminal career by robbing the First National Bank of Toontown, followed by killing Theodore 'Teddy' Valiant by dropping a piano on his head, and then spreading the stolen money all over the town in order to buy the election for Judge of Toontown, where he then assumed the new name of Judge Doom.
+In the graphic novel, Roger and Jessica Rabbit watch a documentary which explains that Doom was originally a toon named Baron Von Rotten who took up portraying antagonists in film until suffering a concussion in an accident, from which he awakened believing he was a real villain.
+Von Rotten thus began his criminal career by robbing the First National Bank of Toontown, followed by his murder of Theodore 'Teddy' Valiant by dropping a piano on him and then spreading the stolen money all over the town in order to buy the election for Judge of Toontown, where he then assumed the alias of Judge Doom.

-The spin-off graphic novel also reveals that three cartoon weasels who happen to be connected with the "Toon Patrol", the weasel henchmen from Who Framed Roger Rabbit, revive the villain using old model drawings and cartoon cels after watching the documentary for inspiration.
+The spin-off graphic novel also reveals that a trio of toon weasels who happen to be connected with the "Toon Patrol", the weasel henchmen from Who Framed Roger Rabbit, revive the villain using old model drawings and cartoon cels after watching the documentary for inspiration.
 When revived, Doom plans to avenge himself of Roger Rabbit by ruining his professional life.
 He does this by disguising himself as CB Maroon and being responsible for slandering the newspaper of the character.
 Eddie Valiant traces this scheme to CB Maroon.
 Doom reveals his grand scheme to acquire and close down Maroon Cartoons entirely, and then kill the rabbit.
 The weasel henchmen then capture Valiant and he is thrown in a vault revealing the real CB Maroon, who was being kept out of the way until the sale went through.
 Roger and Jessica eventually free both Valiant and Maroon.
 Despite this, the heroes found they were too late to stop Doom from acquiring Maroon Cartoons.
-Panicking, Valiant pulled a gun on Doom which was believed to be a water gun at first but turns out to be Dip which melts both Doom (and the weasels) once again.
+Panicking, Valiant pulled a gun on Doom which was believed to be a water gun at first but turns out to be Dip which melts both Doom and the weasels once again.

 Other media and merchandise

-Judge Doom appears as the final boss in the 1988 video game adaption, the 1989 video game adaption, and the 1991 video game adaption of Who Framed Roger Rabbit within the franchise of the same name.
+Judge Doom appears as the final boss of the 1988 video game adaption of the film, the 1989 one and the 1991 one.

 LJN released film merchandise of the character with the pet vulture that was scrapped during production.
 Doom and Eddie Valiant were both playable characters in the action board game Who Framed Roger Rabbit: Dip Flip.
 In the game, one player plays Judge Doom to dip as many toons as they can while another player plays Eddie Valiant trying to save the toons.
-A Funko action figure of Judge Doom with his animated eyes along with him holding the anthropomorphic shoe that he dips in Who Framed Roger Rabbit was released by The Walt Disney Company as part of the Roger Rabbit lineup.
+A Funko action figure of Judge Doom with his Toon eyes along with him holding the anthropomorphic shoe that he dips in Who Framed Roger Rabbit was released by The Walt Disney Company as part of the Roger Rabbit lineup.